kashishpandey/assignment-3/README.txt

 Extra:
-Within my testingCode file I purposely missed an open brace on line 38 to test the code Should print - "Line 53: Expected { but not found!" when you compile everything
+Within my testingCode file I purposely missed an open brace on line 38 to test the code Should print - "Line 53: Expected { but it was not found!" when you compile everything

 Source files:
 GenStack.h